Draconizations/LnzLive/GUIDE.md

 ### Move Head

-LNZ has no such thing as a 'neck extension', so this is a small util to move all head balls at once.
-The three text boxes are for x, y, z coordinates to move by.
+LNZ has no such thing as a 'neck extension', so this is a small util to move all head ballz at once.
+The three text boxes are for X, Y, Z coordinates to move by.
 Hit Enter to apply.
 You can keep hitting Enter to continue moving.

 ### Copy Ballz Colors to Clipboard